tasmota/decode-config/README.md

   "longitude": 2.294442
 }</pre>

-If you use the powerfull possibilities of subsets of data, you are able to create various standard configuration files that keep identical for all your Tasmota devices or device groups and that you can then reuse for existing and new devices.
+Using subsets of data JSON files are powerfull possibilitiy to create various personal standard configuration files that are identical for all your Tasmota devices and that you can then reuse for newly configure Tasmotas.

 ### Auto file extensions

 File extensions are selected based on the file content and / or the `--backup-type` parameter.
 You don't need to add extensions to your file:

 * If you omit the file extensions, one of `.dmp`, `.bin` or `.json` is used depending on the selected backup type
-* If you omit the "--backup-type" parameter and the selected file name uses one of the standard extensions `.dmp`, `.bin` or `.json`, the backup type is set based on the extension.
+* If you omit the `--backup-type` parameter and the selected file name has one of the standard extensions `.dmp`, `.bin` or `.json`, the backup type is set based on the extension.

 If you use your own extensions, deactivate the automatic extension using the `--no-extension` parameter and use the optional `--backup-type` parameter if neccessary.